Baclaran Church: History

 The shrine was notably the refuge of several computer engineers from the Commission on Elections (COMELEC) during the controversial 1986 Snap Elections.
 Thirty-five technicians who were operating the COMELEC's electronic quick count staged a walkout from their headquarters at the Philippine International Convention Center to protest alleged electoral fraud by supporters of dictator President Ferdinand Marcos.
 Marcos's wife, Imelda, was a benefactress of the shrine and devotee, having often brought her children there to perform the Visita Iglesia during Holy Week.

 In 2015, a belfry was built as part of the shrine's redevelopment plan.
-The structure, which houses a 24-bell carillon cast from the world-famous foundry Grassmayr, is far from the church itself.
-It was blessed on September 8 that same year by Luis Antonio Cardinal Tagle, then-Archbishop of Manila.
+The structure, which houses a 24-bell carillon cast from the Grassmayr Bell Foundry, is far from the church itself.
+It was blessed on September 8 that same year by Cardinal Luis Antonio Tagle, then-Archbishop of Manila.
 It was the first time the shrine had a bell tower since it was built.
 The carillon bells are automatically programmed to ring 15 minutes before every Mass or Novena service.

 On September 5, 2019, the original Icon was brought down from the altar for restoration and was returned upon its completion on November 27 of the same year.

+On June 27, 2023, the feast day of Our Mother of Perpetual Help, the shrine was declared an Important Cultural Property by the National Museum of the Philippines.

 Architecture

-The modern, Modern Romanesque building has a full seating capacity of 2,000, but as many as 11,000 people (including those standing) can fit inside during Masses.
+The Modern Romanesque building has a full seating capacity of 2,000, but as many as 11,000 people (including those standing) can fit inside during Masses.
 The baldachin, made of marble, serves as the shrine's centerpiece and is where the icon is enshrined.
-The ceiling design is patterned on two hands joined together as the prayer posture.
+The ceiling design is patterned on two hands joined as the prayer posture.

 The belfry, which has mosaics of the icon on its four faces, is built closer to Roxas Boulevard some distance from the shrine.
 It is topped by a finial in the shape of a simplified Redemptorist coat-of-arms, particularly the Cross, Spear, and sponge on a stick of hyssop.
 It also hosts the Sinirangan coffee shop at its base until the COVID-19 pandemic.
 The coffee shop is the present site of the Perpetual Help Center and Souvenir Shop.